haschka/SIER_multivariant_epidemic/README.md

 This model simulates a multivariant SEIR epidemic with cross immunity between variants, a preimmune population and an ongoing vaccination campain, the later is untested.

+A tutorial for this simulator is available on youtube: [https://youtu.be/XX-6VUYhGvk](https://youtu.be/XX-6VUYhGvk)

 Please cite:
 Haschka, T., Vergu, E., Roche, B. et al. Retrospective analysis of SARS-CoV-2 omicron invasion over delta in French regions in 2021–22: a status-based multi-variant model.
 BMC Infect Dis 22, 815 (2022). [https://doi.org/10.1186/s12879-022-07821-5](https://doi.org/10.1186/s12879-022-07821-5)